-- ✓ Medical evaluation
+- √ Medical evaluation

-- ✓ Cartilage defect size
+- √ Cartilage defect size

 - ✓ Cartilage defect characterization

-- ✓ Lesion (defect) and surrounding cartilage
+- √ Lesion (defect) and surrounding cartilage

 - ✓ Joint health

-- ✓ Knee stability
+- √ Knee stability

 On February 12, 2016, I performed a diagnostic arthroscopy to evaluate the status of Jane Doe's knee, which has been included with this prior authorization submission.
-A large, focal, full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated size of 4 cm2 (2.2cm x 1.8cm).
-The defect is unipolar on a weight bearing surface.
-The surrounding cartilage shows minimal signs of degeneration (Outerbridge Grade II).
-The examination showed normal joint alignment and joint space.
+A full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated size of 4 cm2 (2.2cm x 1.8cm)..
+The surrounding cartilage and menisci are normal with no signs of degeneration, inflammation, or osteoarthritis.
+The examination showed a stable and aligned knee.
+The patient showed normal alignment with intact menisci and ligaments.